 Endive is a really tasty and versatile vegetable, that we use a lot in French cuisine.

-To celebrate the end of its season and Spring time I thought that I should share with you one of my favourite salad recipe (I am not really sure that this qualifies as a proper recipe but anyway it is well worth sharing!): la salade d’endives -endive salad-.
+To celebrate it I thought that I should share with you one of my favourite salad recipe (it is so straightforward that I am not really sure that this qualifies as a proper recipe but it is soooo delicious that it is well worth sharing!): la salade d’endives -endive salad-.

 It is a really crunchy salad, with a subtle taste, which works wonderfully with walnuts (in pieces or walnut oil – see recipe) and allows powerful combinations such as blue cheese and pears… I personally usually eat mine as a side with walnut oil as part of the dressing… miammm…